2kunal6/miscellaneous/src/gguf/README.md

-# miscellaneous

-Run Instructions:
+## Run Instructions
 - python3 -m pipenv shell
 - phthon3 -m pip install pipenv
 - python3 -m pipenv install
 - python3 gguf.py
 - python3 non_gguf.py

+## Comparison
-The following comparison was done on a machine with 64GB memory and 8 cores.
+- The following comparison was done on a machine with 64GB memory and 8 cores.

-Simple prompt instructions to write a python code was provided (see gguf.py and non_gguf.py)
+- Simple prompt instructions to write a python code was provided (see gguf.py and non_gguf.py)

-GGUF vs Non-GGUF Comparison:
+#### Results of the GGUF vs Non-GGUF Comparison:
 - CodeLlama-7B-Instruct:
   - Without gguf: >170s
   - With gguf 10-100 seconds